 From the 1960s on, cultivating and harvesting processes became increasingly mechanized, and producers found themselves gradually having to raise the quality of their product to meet the demands of a now better-off public.
 They also started to grow long grain rice varieties which until then had not been a cost effective option.

 Being of tropical origin, they require high, constant temperatures and high moisture levels.
 Rice can be grown in dry terrain or wetlands.
 In the first case, the grains of rice need to germinate and sprout in dry ground which is then flooded with water; rice grown in wetlands is planted in ground that is already flooded.
 The latter method is the more common in Spain; even so, the seeds have to be soaked for some hours to make them heavier so that they sink to the bottom.

-The first Designation of Origin for rice in Europe was granted to Calasparra rice which is grown in a mountainous area along the river Segura in the region of Murcia, the varieties being Bomba and Balilla X Solana.
+The first PDO designation for rice in Europe was granted to Calasparra rice which is grown in a mountainous area along the river Segura in the region of Murcia, the varieties being Bomba and Balilla X Solana.
 Bomba rice, the native variety is the best-known of the Spanish varieties is grown in rice fields, in Calasparra and Valencia, where it takes advantage of altitude, contrasting warm day and cold night temperatures, cool and clean water in steady circulation.
 Bomba rice has a small, roundish grain which, requires more water and a longer cooking time and does not break but swells, growing in size…This means it retains its starch so the grains do not stick together, an important characteristic when making paella.
 Also important is the fact that the grains easily absorb the flavors of the products they are cooked with.

 Long-grain & round-grain rice